Menu

 • 4 Sep 2023 1:11 PM | Kimball Willson (Administrator)

-The Society for Artistic Integrity evolved from a personal experience I had using Artificial Intelligence in a creative project.
+The Society for Artistic Integrity evolved from a personal experience I had using Generative Artificial Intelligence in a creative project.
 I am the founder of SAI, but I also own two other art businesses.
 I’m an oil painter with a focus on equine art and pet portraits at ArtByKimball.com and I’m also the founder and instructor at Corporate to Canvas, where I lead company team building events through painting activities.
 This business is similar to a “Paint and Sip” but with a professional focus on the team’s core values and/or a visual interpretation of their products and services.

 In February of 2023, I was hired for an event where the team would create a collaborative painting that represented their brand.
 There were 35 individual canvases that were puzzle pieces of the larger image.
 They requested multiple themes be incorporated into the painting.
 These included: the San Diego skyline, optometry, their logo, brand colors and a vibrant sky/sunset.